- If your PC won't restart several times during updates as indicated by the Windows message, it's possible that the process is incomplete.

 - Reset Windows Updates components

-Sometimes, your PC will restart several times due to missing or bad system file.
-Meanwhile, the System File Checker scans for the corrupt or missing files and repairs them.
-Here’s how to run an SFC scan on your Windows 10 PC:
+Sometimes, the updating process fails due to missing or bad system files.
+That’s why the System File Checker scans for the corrupt or missing files and repairs them.

-- Go to Start > type cmd > right-click Command Prompt > select Run as Administrator.
+- Go to Start, type cmd, then right-click on Command Prompt and select Run as Administrator.

 - Now, type the sfc /scannow command.